 If you’re not sure what candidate personas are, how they can help you and how you can create them, I’ve got you covered!
 This is your guide to developing candidate personas so that you can attract and engage the right talent with your employer brand and your jobs.
-Plus, we’ve provided free candidate persona template below!
+Plus, we’ve provided an example and a free best-practice candidate persona template below!

 What exactly is a candidate persona?

 A candidate persona is a profile that describes a specific candidate who you are trying to hire for a specific job.
 The concept of a persona is borrowed from marketing.
 Marketing professionals have long been using customer personas to describe potential customers who are likely to buy.
 Of course, in the case of recruitment, these personas describe candidates who would make a great fit for specific roles.

 Each candidate persona should define the demographics, skill sets, backgrounds and traits that an ideal hire would possess.
 These profiles should also go a level deeper, though!
 It’s a good idea to identify the common pain points these candidates face, how they want to communicate with your company, their job search behaviors, their “must-haves” and “nice-to-haves” in a job and where they spend their time online.